Here is a list of blog tools and resources that I currently use, have used in the past, or that have come highly

 In full disclosure, many of the links for these blog tools are my affiliate links – which means that I do stand to make a small commission (at no cost to you) should you make a purchase.
 Read my full Disclosure Policy here.

 One of SiteGround‘s specialties is WordPress hosting.
-They offer quick install and daily backups at an very affordable price.
+They offer quick installation and daily backups at a very affordable price.

 StudioPress Sites – Managed WordPress Hosting

 As my traffic grew, I knew that I wanted more of a managed WordPress hosting solution.
 So, I moved this site over to StudioPress Sites.

 They take care of the technical back end so I can focus on creating new content – and blogging, which is what I do best.